Excel Spreadsheet for Clothing Order

 --

-Why complicate life by keeping things simple, when it's so easy to make things complicated?
+Why complicate life by keeping things simple, when it's so easy to make things complicated?-

-I found a solution on this site http://bvrve.club.fr/Astuces_Michel/201excel.php you need to use the formula =COUNTIF(range; "value")
+Thank you both for responding quickly.
+I’ll keep you posted soon.- I found a solution on this site http://bvrve.club.fr/Astuces_Michel/201excel.php you need to use the formula =COUNTIF(range; "value")

 That's exactly what I was looking for..you just need to replace the "value" with what you want.